Keeping Safe as an Interpreter During the COVID-19 Pandemic

 How to Stop the Spread of COVID-19 While Working in Hospitals

-As we mentioned, medical interpreters are essential workers that come in close contact with many people throughout the day when working in a hospital.
-Interpreters can prevent their own infection and stop transmission by adhering to the mindset that all people as possible carriers of the disease and that all surfaces are potentially contaminated.
+As we mentioned, medical interpreters are essential workers that come in close contact with many people throughout the day.
+Interpreters can prevent transmission by taking precautions and having the mindset that all people as possible carriers and that all surfaces are potentially contaminated.
 By thinking this way, you are able to change your behavior more effectively.

-But what are some actions that medical interpreters can take to limit the spread of COVID-19 in hospitals?
-One of the easiest ways to stop COVID-19 is not shaking hands but rather greeting people verbally (or signing to them) and then taking your seat as far away from the parties in communication as possible without being detrimental to the interpretation process.
-After your interpreting appointment is done, you should wash your hands thoroughly with soap for 20 or more seconds or use a hand sanitizer gel with at least 60% alcohol.
+But what are some precautions that medical interpreters can take to limit the spread of COVID-19 in hospitals?
+One of the easiest ways to stop COVID-19 is not shaking hands but rather greeting people verbally (or signing to them).
+Then take your seat as far away from the parties in communication as possible without being detrimental to the interpretation process.
+After your interpreting appointment is done, you should wash your hands thoroughly with soap for 20 or more seconds.
+Hand sanitizer gel is acceptable but not preferred, with at least 60% alcohol.

-Here are some additional actions interpreters can take in hospitals to manage their exposure to the illness and prevent COVID-19 from spreading:
+Here are some additional precautions interpreters can take in hospitals to manage their exposure to the illness and prevent COVID-19 from spreading:

 - Wash or sanitize your hands in between each human interaction, when moving between rooms, or after touching common surfaces.
 After physical distancing, washing your hands is the best way to prevent the spread of COVID-19.

 - Don’t touch any common-use furniture or surfaces.
 When checking in, do not touch the reception desk, don’t touch waiting room tables or chairs, do not touch anything in the exam room.

 - Don’t touch your face with unwashed hands.
 Touching your nose, eyes, and mouth with unwashed hands is the easiest way to spread COVID-19.